 The betrayal of the workers begun during the war was continued by the Socialist parties after the war.
-They joined bourgeois governments to protect them from the wrath of the workers; they organized counter-revolutions to thwart the workers' struggle for power; they became the butchers of the militant sections of the working class which were fighting for the overthrow of the rule of capital, just as the workers of Russia have done under the leadership of the Bolsheviks, the Party of Lenin.
+They joined bourgeois governments to protect them from the wrath of the workers; they organized counter-revolutions to thwart the workers' struggle for power: they became the butchers of the militant sections of the working class which were fighting for the overthrow of the rule of capital, just as the workers of Russia have done under the leadership of the Bolsheviks, the Party of Lenin.
 The social-patriotism of the Right and the social-pacifism of the Center during the war, have now been merged into social-fascism.
 The social-fascists have become part of the capitalist state machine, protecting it from the revolutionary actions of the workers and peasants in the imperialist and colonial countries.
-They call for war against the

-Soviet Union and organize plots designed to arrest the progress of building Socialism there.
+They call for war against the Soviet Union and organize plots designed to arrest the progress of building Socialism there.
+They support the war being waged against the Chinese people by Japanese imperialism and the seizure of Manchuria as an eastern base for attacking the Soviet Union.

 They have long ago abandoned the demand for the 8-hour day.
 They hope that the League of Nations will secure for them the shorter workday through conventions between capitalist governments.
 The Marseilles Congress of the Second International in 1925 declared that the 8-hour day "should be recognized only in principle."
 They still participate in May Day events, but only on the other side of the barricades, as was exemplified by the fiendish actions of the Socialist Chief of Police of Berlin, Zoergiebel, against the May Day, 1929, demonstrations in the working class sections of that city.
+In the 1932 presidential elections, the Social-Democracy backed the Bruening fascist government by supporting the re-election of Hindenburg.